icinganalysis/icinganalysis.github.io/content/NACA-TN-1393.md

     Heavy ice: 12.0 and over grams per square centimeter hour

 The icing intensity definitions and cylinder water catch calculations from [^2] were used to make Figure 5.
+![Figure 5: Liquid water content and drop size by rotating cylinder measurement as compared with Weather Bureau scale of icing intensity.
-![Figure 5: a graph of Mean effective drop diameter in microns vs. Liquid water content in g/m^3.
+This is a graph of Mean effective drop diameter in microns vs. Liquid water content in g/m^3.
 Lines for the intensity values 1, 6, and 12 g/cm^2-h are shown,
-as well as several flight meaasurement values](images/naca-tn-1393/Figure%205.png)
+as well as several flight measurement values](images/naca-tn-1393/Figure%205.png)

 ### The effect of temperature